Trippin' (film): Production notes

-Trippin was filmed on location in California in the cities of Los Angeles and Long Beach in 1998.
+Trippin was filmed on location in California in the city of Los Angeles in 1998.
 Narbonne High School in Harbor City was used for most of the film's school shots.
 Harbor City in Los Angeles was also a location used for filming as some of the film's scenes take place on the RMS Queen Mary.
 The working title of the film while it was in production was G's Trippin, but this was later shortened to its before release.

 Reception

 Trippin' was poorly received by critics.